 In 1886, an earthquake, a rare occurrence for the east coast, struck the area.
 The Annual Report of the Lighthouse Board for 1887 summarized the damage to Tybee Island Lighthouse:

 The earthquake of last August extended the cracks that have been observed in this tower for several years and made some new ones, but not to any dangerous extent.
 The lens was displaced and the attachments to its upper ring were broken.
 The damage was repaired without delay.
-The entrance for which these lights made a range is gradually moving to the southward and in January last it became necessary to move the front beacon 98 feet in that direction.
+The entrance for which these lights made a range … is gradually moving to the southward and in January last it became necessary to move the front beacon 98 feet in that direction.
 At the same time the base of the tower, which was previously whitewashed, was made black to afford a better background for the white front beacon.
 The front of the latter was, in addition, filled in with corrugated sheet-iron to increase its size.

 Battery Garland, a part of Fort Screven, was built east of the between 1898 and 1899, and in 1901, the Lighthouse Board noted that the firing of heavy guns at the battery was bringing down the plastering in the principal keeper’s dwelling.
 Ceiling boards, finished in hard oil, were installed in the dwelling instead of the plaster.

-Electricity reached the lighthouse in 1933, replacing kerosene as the light source, and the staff at the lighthouse was reduced to just one keeper, George Jackson, who served until his death in 1948.
+Electricity reached Tybee Island Lighthouse in 1933, replacing kerosene as the light source, and the staff at the lighthouse was reduced to just one keeper, George Jackson, who served until his death in 1948.
 The Coast Guard, who took control of the tower in 1939, occupied the station buildings until 1987, when they moved to a modern facility on Cockspur Island.